Mortgage arrears and charges

 - the number of charges you’ve made and why you think they’re reasonable

-- the level of engagement between you and your customer
+- the amount of communication between you and your customer

 - whether your customer’s situation is likely to improve